 - Submit monthly Volunteer Hours Log.

 - Submit court reports three weeks prior to court hearings.

 What time commitment is required?

-- Completion of Volunteer Initial Training, an in-house, 40-hour training program, prior to receiving a case assignment.
+- Completion of Volunteer Initial Training, an in-house, 36-hour training program, prior to receiving a case assignment.

-- Minimum service of two years or until the case is vacated, whichever comes first.
+- Minimum service of one year or until the case is vacated, whichever comes first.

 - An average of 15-20 hours per month on assigned case.

 - A minimum of two court hearings per calendar year.

 - Three team meetings per calendar year.